Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 Kentucky vs. Providence: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 6 seed Kentucky Wildcats (21-11) will look to beat the No. 11 seed Providence Friars (21-11) in the opening round of the NCAA Tournament on Friday at Greensboro Coliseum.
-This contest tips off at 7:10 PM.
+The No. 6 Kentucky Wildcats (21-11) and the No. 11 Providence Friars (21-11) battle on Friday for a spot in the second round of the NCAA Tournament.
+The first-round matchup tips off at 7:10 PM.

-In this article, you will see odds and spreads for the Kentucky vs. Providence matchup across multiple sportsbooks.
+In this article, you can find odds and spreads for the Kentucky vs. Providence matchup across multiple sportsbooks.

 Kentucky vs. Providence Game Info